svlentink/myhugoblogs/blog.lent.ink/content/post/buy-new-phone-laptop.md

 - MUST HAVE
   - [Android One](https://android.com/one) (clean Android with security updates), or a Google Pixel
   - min.
-4GB RAM
+6GB RAM
   - min.
 64GB storage
-  - back mounted fingerprint reader
   - not too big, should fit in my hand and pocket (max width 73mm)
   - NFC for mobile payments
+  - eSIM support (when device is lost, thieves cannot use your physical card to call payed numbers)
+  - USB C
 - SOULD HAVE
-  - USB C (convenience)
   - no more than full HD screen, more pixels (4k) is less battery life
   - more than 3000mAh battery
+  - (back mounted) fingerprint reader

+UPDATE q1 2023; my OnePlus phone has no ability to disable Pocket Mode anymore, but this feature makes my phone unusable in arm strap (while running) or on motorcycle.

 ## Laptop